pateketrueke/svql/README.md

 - `{id}` &mdash; Used `id` for the inner `<form />` element
 - `{class}` &mdash; Used `class` for the inner `<form />` element
 - `{modal}` &mdash; Its presence will render the inner `<form />` in a modal-overlay
+- `{visible}` &mdash; Its value is used to toggle the render of the entire custom-element
 - `{autofocus}` &mdasg; Its presence enables `focus()` on the first input-element found

 > Add the `nofocus` or `data-nofocus` attribute to any element to skip autofocus on it, useful for close-icons, etc.